wagtail/wagtail-live/docs/getting_started/tutorial.md

         # Other apps
     ]

 We can now create our first `LiveBlogPage`.
-Add the following in `liveblog.models`:
+Add the following in `liveblog/models.py`:
 ```python
     from wagtail.core.models import Page